 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX100 V provides a better video resolution than the 60D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 V has an electronic viewfinder (2359k dots), while the 60D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The viewfinder in the RX100 V offers a wider field of view (100%) than the one in the 60D (96%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the 60D has a higher magnification (0.59x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+The viewfinders of both cameras offer the same magnification (0.59x), but the one in the RX100 V has a wider field of view (100%) than the finder in the 60D (96%), so that a larger proportion of the captured image is visible.
 The adjacent table lists some of the other core features of the Canon 60D and Sony RX100 V along with similar information for a selection of comparators.

 One feature that is present on the 60D, but is missing on the RX100 V is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.